 As the old adage goes: You can't manage what you don't measure.
 In sales, accurate measurements could mean the difference between hitting your number or coming up short.
 This is where sales metrics and KPIs come in.
 Without them, you'll be left in the dark when it comes to leading your revenue team to success.

-Thanks to powerful, AI-based solutions, we now have more sales data than ever at our fingertips—but just having access to sales metrics isn’t enough.
-Knowing what to measure and how to interpret the results is key.
+Thanks to powerful AI-based solutions, we now have more sales data than ever at our fingertips—but just having access to sales metrics isn't enough.
+In order to run revenue effectively, it's essential to know what to measure and how to interpret the results.

 What is sales analytics?

 Sales data analytics is the review of sales data, metrics, and trends to gain insights that can improve sales team performance, sales productivity, and sales effectiveness; help drive accurate sales forecasts; and refine the overall sales process.

 How can sales analytics improve sales performance?

 Sales analytics improves performance by revealing the strengths and weaknesses of individual sales reps and revenue-critical employees—the employees that contribute to the company's revenue-generating process—thereby allowing sales managers to tweak behaviors and sales strategy to ensure success.
 This is beneficial on the macro and micro levels.